 Lindsey Nielsen grew up in Sandy, Utah, and graduated from Wheaton College in Massachusetts with a degree in Political Science.
 She then earned a Master’s of Science in Environmental Protection and Management from the University of Edinburgh in Scotland.
 She’s interned for the Scottish Parliament, Wild Utah Project, SLC Green, and conducted field research in South Africa, France, Scotland, Finland, and across the wilds of Utah.

 Lindsey joined the Central Wasatch Commission as Communications Director in August 2018, and became the Associate Director for the Commission in September 2020.
-She directs the Commission’s public involvement and community engagement, digital and social media marketing, special projects, internship program, and liaises with the press.
+She directs the Commission’s public involvement and community engagement, digital and social media strategy, special projects, internship program, and liaises with the press.
 Before joining the CWC, Lindsey ran a human-rights-centered film festival in Fort Collins, Colorado, directed communications for an environmental non-profit in Park City, and worked in the Salt Lake City political arena.

 Outside of the CWC, you will find Lindsey gardening, with her rescue-pups, Harper and Charlie, or climbing, biking, skiing, paddling, and hiking in and around the Central Wasatch.